 Reflected light takes on the color cast of the surface used to reflect it.
-So, when you bounce light off of a green surface, you will cast a green light over your subject.
+So, when you bounce light off of a green surface (like in the image above), you’ll cast a green light onto your subject.

 This is why photographing on green grass in midday sun results in sickly looking skin tones.
-The light comes down from above, hits the grass and bounces green light straight back up.
+The light comes down from above, hits the grass and bounces green light straight back up into the subject.

 Leave a comment